savirsingh/SavirCSS/README.md

 Check out the [Icons Page](https://savirsingh.github.io/SavirCSS/icons).

 ### Fonts
-The main body font included with SavirCSS is called SavirCSS Font and is not available for redistribution, just like everything else provided by the library.
+The main body font included with SavirCSS is called SavirCSS Font and is not available for separate distribution.
+It also cannot be redistributed, just like everything else provided by the library.

 ### Documentation & help